TBS093A/trade-app-backend/README.md

 - basic prognosis
 - notifications

-Trade App has also security func (like create/verify tokens (hashed information about user))
+Trade App has also security func (like create/verify tokens (hashed information about user and session))

 ### Project Structure